 This booklet summarises how parents of children at Cannon Lane Primary School support their children in Reception with Personal, Social and Emotional Development and Characteristics of Effective Learning.

-The Reception Curriculum Meeting was an opportunity for parents to hear about the daily routines in Reception and learn about the Early Years Foundation Stage Curriculum.
-The Powerpoint slideshow presented at the meeting is provided here for parents to download.
+The 2017 Reception Curriculum Meeting was an opportunity for parents to hear about the daily routines in Reception and learn about the Early Years Foundation Stage Curriculum.
+Parents were shown a Powerpoint slideshow at the meeting and that slideshow is provided here as a PDF file for parents to download.

 Key Stage 1